Post-Pill Hormone Production

 One of the most important herbs for normalizing the hormones after the use of oral contraceptives is chaste tree berry.
 This herb acts by normalizing estrogen and progesterone activity.
 By stimulating normal, healthy pituitary gland function, this herb can be used to regain balance after the pill, but it is also useful for PMS symptoms and menopausal changes.

-There are no known side effects from taking chaste tree although some people experience mild stomach upset from taking supplements.
-To make an herbal infusion from the berries, steep 1 teaspoon of the ripe berries in 1 cup of boiling water for ten minutes.
+make an herbal infusion from the berries, steep 1 teaspoon of the ripe berries in 1 cup of boiling water for ten minutes.
 Strain.
 Chaste tree tea can be taken on its own to balance hormones or blended with other herbs.

 Black cohosh also acts to normalize the female reproductive system, balancing the production of female sex hormones.
 Aside from being a female tonic, this herb also has a relaxing effect on the nervous system.
 It is also safe for general use, although some people have experienced mild symptoms such as a feeling of heaviness and a headache.

 To make an herbal tea simmer 1 teaspoon of the dried roots in 1 cup of water for about ten minutes.
 Black cohosh and chaste tree work well together as an herbal infusion for balancing hormones after using birth control pills.